 - In the event that the applicant is residing at any other address than what is mentioned on the passport, then a copy of residential proof should also be attached.
 These can be two government authorised address proof documents with the same address.

-- In the event that you are a first time traveller to Singapore, then you must also attach income tax papers of last 3 years along with bank statements of last 3 months.
+- In the event that you are a first-time traveller to Singapore, then you must also attach income tax papers for the last 3 years along with bank statements for the last 3 months.

 - Although it is not a mandate, it may be useful to attach the confirmed hotel reservation for your stay in Singapore.

 - Please note that the consulate retains the right to ask for additional documents as deemed necessary.

 The fee for the visa to Singapore is S$30.
 This is a non-refundable processing fee and is payable online using a Visa or MasterCard credit/debit card.

 The average time for processing of visa applications is three to five working days (excluding the day of submission).
 However, some applications may take longer to process as each visa application will be considered on its own merits.